 To help ensure that indicators are based on valid data and to protect the confidentiality of individuals, ASEP allows for a small group exception to reporting requirements related to the ASEP Accountability Indicators.
-13 These indicators are only to be used for accreditation status determination if groups include more than 10 individuals.
-If there are 10 or fewer individuals for a given indicator in a specific year, those data are not reported and the group's performance on that indicator is not used for accreditation status determinations for that year.
+These indicators are only to be used for accreditation status determination if groups (or subgroups disaggregated by race, gender, or ethnicity) include more than 20 individuals.13 If there are 20 or fewer individuals for a given indicator in a specific year, those data are not reported and the group's performance on that indicator is not used for accreditation status determinations for that year.

-Exhibit 4 summarizes the procedure for the small group.
+Exhibit 4 summarizes the procedure for the small group exception.
 If accountability indicator data are not reported in one year due to the small group exception, data are combined with data for the subsequent year.
-If the combined (Year 1 and Year 2) group size in the second year is more than 10, then the combined group data are reported for Year 2.
-If the combined group size is 10 or fewer, then the accountability indicator is not reported.
+If the combined (Year 1 and Year 2) group size in the second year is more than 20, then the combined group data are reported for Year 2.
+If the combined group size is 20 or fewer, then the accountability indicator is not reported.
 In the third year, group performance for the combined (Year 1, Year 2, and Year 3) group is reported for Year 3 regardless of sample size.